guipotje/gps_cloud_alignment/README.md

 3 files where each line of each respective file contains:

-- list of GPS for each camera (Latitude Longitude Altitude)
+- GPS for each camera (Latitude Longitude Altitude)
-- list of 3D poisition for each camera (X Y Z) in the local frame
+- 3D poisition for each camera (X Y Z) in the local frame
-- list of 3D points (X Y Z) in the local frame
+- 3D points (X Y Z) in the local frame

 Output:
 - list of GPS for each point (Latitude Longitude  Altitude)